All Episodes

 And they don't sell credits to anyone other than him.

-You you can't buy them off their website.
+You can't buy them off their website.

 Yes, ladies and gentlemen, it's even better than that.

-The carbon offset stuff, uh, these carbon credits that just lay in the groundwork for a future tax increase, perhaps uh international or global tax increase on everybody for all of this.
+I just want to warn you, all this, at the end of the program, I made this point, the carbon offset stuff, these carbon credits, they just lay in the groundwork for a future tax increase, perhaps international or global tax increase on everybody for all of this.

-Hey, great to have you with us as we kick off another uh exciting excursion into broadcast excellence.
+Hey, great to have you with us as we kick off another exciting excursion into broadcast excellence.

 Open line Friday means that when we go to the phones, the show is yours.